Who Goes There?: The Thing from Another World (1951)

+The Thing (1982)

 The John Carpenter 1982 adaptation The Thing, from a screenplay by Bill Lancaster, sticks more closely to Campbell's original story.
 Carpenter remade the film due to The Thing from Another World being one of his favorite films, and the 1951 adaptation featured on a television in Carpenter's original Halloween.
 Carpenter's idea was not to compete with the direction of the earlier film.
 In both the novella and this adaptation, the Thing can imitate any animal-based life form, absorbing the respective hosts' personalities and memories along with their bodies (although the telepathy aspect is omitted).
 When the story begins, the creature has already been discovered and released from the ice by another expedition.
 This version maintains the digestions and metamorphoses alluded to in the original novella, via practical effects such as animatronics.

+The Thing (2011)

 A prequel to the Carpenter version, also titled The Thing, was released in 2011.
 It was directed by Matthijs van Heijningen Jr. and written by Eric Heisserer, combining traditional special effects of the original film with computer generated imagery.
 In response to this, the special effects artist Alec Gillis crowdfunded and made the film Harbinger Down in 2015.

+Future

 During the early 2000s, Frank Darabont and David Leslie Johnson-McGoldrick of Darkwoods Productions worked on Return of the Thing, a four-part miniseries project for Sci Fi Channel.
 In 2020, a new film was announced to be produced by Jason Blum's Blumhouse Productions and released and distributed by Universal Pictures (as a part of the former's first-look deal).
 The project is based on the Frozen Hell edition of the story.
 John Carpenter later confirmed that he was involved with the project.
-In May 2023, he acknowledged his involvement with a direct sequel to his original film.
+In 2023, he also acknowledged his involvement with The Thing 2, a direct sequel to his original film.